jackson0143/jackson0143/README.md

 <h4>Welcome to my page ! </h4>
 I'm currently a Software Engineering and Mathematics student located in Melbourne, VIC.
-A bit late to the scene, but hopefully I can learn and work with many different projects as I progress through my software engineering journey.

 <br></br>

 My main languages that I am familiar with are: Python, JavaScript (TypeScript), Java, MATLAB, HTML/CSS.
-This goes along some frameworks that I know (and am trying to extend my knowledge on): React (Node.js and Next.js), Tailwind, Django.

 Besides that, some hobbies I love doing are reading, cooking (I love baking), and always finding new places to eat :)